-write arbitrary elements to an nytimes.com page, it could, for example, insert image tags to send requests to a third party, leaking information about the browsing history.
-Of course, by rearranging the structure of the nytimes.com page, NewsPers reveals the user's browsing history on nytimes.com to nytimes.com itself-but this is not a serious concern.
+party, leaking information about the browsing history.
+Of course, by rearranging the structure of the nytimes.com page, NewsPers reveals the user's browsing history on nytimes.com to nytimes.com itself - but this is not a serious concern.

 At lines 20-26, we show an implementation of a function that reads data from the local preferences file and sends it to digg.com.
 Lines 27-36 show the high-level structure of the code that rearranges nytimes.com.
 We elide the implementations of several helper functions, but show their signatures these are largely free of security-sensitive operations.
 Notice that the implementation itself is pleasingly free of type annotations.
-While decorating APIs with precise types requires some effort, this burden is assumed, once and for all, by us, the API developers.
+While decorating APIs with precise types requires some effort, this burden is assumed by us, the API developers.

 Finally, the model of flow controls we adopt here fits naturally into the $(\mathcal{L}; \mathcal{P})$ -safety framework.
 However, in comparison to noninterference-based approaches to information flow controls, the security property we obtain is relatively weak.
 In particular, what we obtain is a form of syntactic secrecy, rather than an observational equivalence property.
 Practically, what this means is that an extension can leak information about the browsing history to digg.com by choosing to send various fragments of the user preference information to digg.com depending on what URLs appear in the browsing history, i.e., via a form of implicit flow.
-While prior work on Fine shows how to eliminate this form of leak using value-indexed types, for simplicity, we choose not to discuss this approach here.
-Other extensions, including several of the miners, adopt this approach (with additional programmer effort) to protect against leaks via implicit flows.
+While prior work on Fine shows how to eliminate this form of leak using value-indexed types, for simplicity, we choose not to employ this approach here.

-C. Retrofitted security for Chrome extensions
+C. Retrofitted Security for Chrome Extensions

 In section II-C, we argued that many Chrome extensions are over-privileged because Chrome's access-control system is too coarse-grained.
-We also described the innocuous behavior of eight over-privileged extensions (figure 3).
+We also described the innocuous behavior of eight overprivileged extensions (figure 3).
 Now that we have a fine-grained security system, we can consider securing them.

 The last section of Figure 8 lists five full-featured extensions.
-Chrome extensions are split into two components-the content script and the extension core-that communicate by message-passing.
+Chrome extensions are split into two components the content script and the extension core - that communicate by message-passing.
 The size of the extension core ranges from 500-20,000 lines of JavaScript (shown in parentheses).
 The extension core can perform various privileged operations (e.g., local storage, cross-domain requests, etc.), but it cannot directly read or write to web pages.
 Content scripts, on the other hand, can modify web pages, but they cannot access the resources that the extension core can.
 Of course, the two components can cooperate to provide extension core with access to the web page, and vice versa, or content script with access to storage.
 Nevertheless, the separation does provide a reasonable degree of isolation.